plaid/react-native-plaid-link-sdk/README.md

 1. `oauthRedirectUri` this is the same uri you would pass to the `redirect_uri` for Link Token based OAuth.
 It must be registered as a universal link.
 2. `oauthNonce` this is a 16 character nonce.

 In order for the React Native app to respond to the universal link, you will need to update your AppDelegate to inform the React Native Linking library when the universal link is received.
-See [OAuth requirements](https://plaid.com/docs/#oauth) for more information.
+See [OAuth requirements][plaid_oauthdocs] for more information.

 ### To receive onEvent callbacks:

-The React Native Plaid module emits `onEvent` events throughout the account linking process — see [details here](https://plaid.com/docs/#onevent-callback).
+The React Native Plaid module emits `onEvent` events throughout the account linking process — see [details here][plaid_eventdocs].
 To receive these events in your React Native app, wrap the `PlaidLink` react component with the following in order to listen for those events:

 ```javascript
 import React from 'react';